chris-short/devopsish.com/content/sponsor/index.md

 ## Pricing

-Effective 2022-07-01
+Effective 2022-08-21

-A one (1) week sponsorship has a fixed fee of **$800 USD**.
+A one (1) week sponsorship has a fixed fee of **$600 USD**.
 There is a non-negotiable four-week minimum for all sponsorships.

 Discounts of **up to 10%** are available dependent on length of sponsorships.

+* Sponsor a quarter get 5% off
+* Sponsor more than one quarter to get 10% off

 All copy and links are needed by close of business Friday to ensure it is in the newsletter.